About the PEN® System

 Users may download and duplicate copies for educational purposes with their own clients.

-For group or individual licenses, the dietitian requiring multiple copies of PEN® Client Handouts for a clinic or class must have a PEN® Subscription.
-Visit Sign Up for more information on Site and Group Licenses.
+For individual licenses, the dietitian requiring multiple copies of PEN® Client Handouts for a clinic or class must have a PEN® Subscription.
+Visit Sign Up for more information on Site Licenses.

-Knowledge Pathways, including Key Practice Points, Backgrounders, Evidence Summaries and Other Tools
+Knowledge Pathways, including Key Practice Points, Backgrounders, Summaries of Recommendations and Evidence Summaries and Other Tools/Resources

 Users may download and print this information for their personal or non-commercial use, or for research or study.